danieldunderfelt/pathricia/README.md

 Since the Pathricia router uses `window.location.hash`, you obviously need access to the window object to use it in hash-only mode.
 If you need to use this in node, just pass a MemoryHistory (or something) from the `history` package as the second argument for the factory function.
 Then Pathricia will not try to access the `window` at any point.

 File an issue if the fact that Pathricia reads from the `window` object in becomes an issue at some point.

+## Bonus router

+Because what would a package be without a BONUS?

+The precursor to the Pathricia router is an even simpler hash-only router.
+I included it too because I really like it. it has no possibility to use a `history` instance, and no possibility to de-register listeners.

+Just the essence of routing.

+Use it by importing it from Pathricia:

+`import { SimpleRouter } from 'pathricia'`